 Here is a link to a newer dyson 10 (at the time of this post it was on great sale!!)

 WHY I LOVE IT: I have yet to find a blender that compares.
 It truly is the gold standard.
-I actually tried the Ninja first because it was much less expansive and I absolutely hated it.
+I actually tried the Ninja first because it was much less expensive and I absolutely hated it.
 It was harder to clean and frankly left my smoothies super gritty.
 We use our vitamix multiple times a week and sometimes 2-3 times a day.
 Hot cocoa, green smoothies, soups, you name it.
 It gets anything silky smooth and once you use one it is hard to go back.
 I wrote a whole blog post about why I love mine and why I suggest getting a 64 ounce container HERE.

-CONS: it is very loud
+CONS: It is very loud

 YEARS I HAVE HAD IT: 6

 WHY I LOVE THEM: My dad gave us all airpods for Christmas last year and not to sound dramatic, but they are LIFE CHANGING!
 Who knew how amazing the cord free life is!
 I have listened to so many more audiobooks this year because of them and love how well they stay put when I am working out.
 I also love that you can just have one in to listen.

 CONS: Not great for airplane travel; Hard to hear music/TV over the engines